 How to Make Banana Cookies

-Add the butter and cream cheese together and mix for about a minute.
-Next, add the sugars and blend for about 3 minutes.
 Now you want to add bananas, vanilla extract, and one egg at a time until these are all incorporated.

 Bake at 350°F (175°C or 180°C) for 10 to 12 minutes.
 Then, move them to a cooling rack when they come out of the oven.
+Let them cool completely before starting the peanut butter icing.

 How to make Peanut Butter Icing

 The great thing about this icing is that it is easy to adjust the icing thickness.
 If it is too thick, add a little milk.
-If the icing is too thin, add sparring a little powdered sugar.
+If the icing is too thin, add sparingly a little powdered sugar.

 Recipe

-Banana Cookies with Peanut Butter Icing
+Banana Cookies with Peanut Butter Icing - Revised

 Barbara HallWould you like to save this recipe?